polyaxon/polyaxon/docs/concepts/experiments.md

 After running this experiment, we can imagine that you were not satisfied with the result and that you wanted to try another learning rate `0.5`, or that the experiment consumed too much cpu and you want to restrict the resources usage.
-If you hardcoded the value and passed it directly `--lr=0.01`, you would be obliged to updated the polyaxonfile.yml.
+If you hardcoded the value and passed it directly `--lr=0.01`, you would be obliged to update the polyaxonfile.yml.
 Of course we can do that also now, but since we declared the `lr` in the inputs section, we can just run with updated params:

 ```bash